ywang-lab/ywang-lab.github.io/research/index.md

 mice, I have provided multiple promising molecular targets for rescuing cardiac dysfunction targeting local adrenergic signaling at nanodomains and contributed to the successful translation of a drug candidate, SCM-198 from bench to bedside.

 #### This page lists some of the past projects and on-going future projects.
-Please feel free to contact tao.ni2014 AT gmail.com for discussion.
+Please feel free to contact wangy6 AT sustech.edu.cn for discussion.

 ---